 As it comes out of her, it sustains damage, becoming wrinkled color.
 She sustains damage as well, becoming more Lauren, not any Lauren but this one in particular.
 The one who wonders about the temperature of the water in the belly of a bat.
 It was just there a moment ago, briefly swimming through the chlorinated summer.

 Loyal is happy to announce Lauren Quin’s solo exhibition Bat’s Belly.
 This is the Los Angeles artist’s second exhibition with the gallery, her first being the group exhibition “100!” last summer.
 This solo also marks her first in Europe and consists of eleven oil paintings installed over two floors of the gallery.
 Please join us for the opening reception with the artist Thursday June 3 from 6–8 PM.
 Music will be played in the garden by Femi Frykberg Jah.
 A catalogue will be published for the exhibition.

 Lauren Quin (b.
 1992) lives and works in Los Angeles.
 She graduated with an MFA from Yale School of Art in 2019, attended Skowhegan School fo Painting and Sculpture in the summer of 2017, and earned her BFA from the School of the Art Institute of Chicago in 2015.
-She has exhibited in New York, Chicago, Los Angeles, San Francisco, New Haven, Stockholm, with previous solo exhibitions at Real Pain Fine Arts (Los Angeles), Friends Indeed (San Francisco), and group exhibitions at Smart Objects (Los Angeles), Loyal (Stockholm), and Downs and Ross (New York).
-Quin’s work is included in the current group exhibition at Blum and Poe (Los Angeles).
+She has exhibited in New York, Chicago, Los Angeles, San Francisco, New Haven, Stockholm, with previous solo exhibitions at Real Pain Fine Arts (Los Angeles), Friends Indeed (San Francisco), and group exhibitions at Smart Objects (Los Angeles), Loyal (Stockholm), Downs and Ross (New York), and Blum and Poe (Los Angeles).